rust-lang/rfcs/text/0000-target-tier-policy.md

-Raising the baseline expectations of a tier 1 target (such as the minimum CPU features or OS version required) requires the approval of the compiler and release teams, but does not necessarily require a full RFC.
+Raising the baseline expectations of a tier 1 target (such as the minimum CPU features or OS version required) requires the approval of the compiler and release teams, and should be widely communicated as well, but does not necessarily require a full RFC.

 ### Tier 1 with host tools